joshuar/go-hass-agent/docs/development/README.md

 If using Visual Studio Code, you should be prompted when opening your cloned copy of the code to set up the dev container.
-The container contains an installation of Home Assistant that can be used for testing.
-It should be started automatically.
+The container contains an installation of Home Assistant and Mosquitto (MQTT broker) that can be used for testing.
+They should be started automatically.

+- Home Assistant will be listening on <http://localhost:8123>.
+- Mosquitto will be listening on <http://localhost:1833>.

 Note that while you can also build and run the agent within the container environment, this will limit what sensors are reported and may even hinder